IBM/maximo-labs/docs/monitor_anomalies.md

 *  Monitor alerts across multiple assets in a summary dashboard you create
 *  Troubleshoot to find the rood cause of a problem

-## Before You Begin
-This lab requires that you have completed the pre-requisites required for [all labs](../facilitator_instructions)

 You will use data from simulated industry robots as the assets you are responsible to monitor.
 Monitor provides simulated anomalies that you can apply to learn about anomaly detection.

+---
+*Before you begin:*
+This lab requires that you have completed the pre-requisites required for [all labs](../facilitator_instructions)
+---

 ## Create Simulated Robots to Monitor
 1. Click `Home` to see the top level tasks you can do with Monitor. ![Home](img/i89.png) &nbsp;